I Heard It Through the Grapevine: Legacy

 The Gaye recording has become an acclaimed soul classic.
 In 2004, it was placed at number 80 on Rolling Stones list of the 500 Greatest Songs of All Time, with the comment that Whitfield had produced the song with a number of artists using different arrangements, and that on the Marvin Gaye recording he had a "golden idea" when he set the song "in a slower, more mysterious tempo".
 In a new Rolling Stone list published in 2011, the single was placed slightly lower at number 81.

 In 1998, the Marvin Gaye version of the song was inducted to the Grammy Hall of Fame for "historical, artistic and significant" value.
 In June 2008, on the commemorative fiftieth anniversary of the Billboard Hot 100 issue of Billboard magazine, the Marvin Gaye version was ranked as the sixty-fifth biggest song on the chart.
 In 2018, the Gladys Knight & the Pips version was also inducted into the Grammy Hall of Fame.

+In June 2026, CBS News included the Gaye version in its list of the 250 essential American songs of the past 250 years, one of three Gaye songs to make the list.